 If you’re craving big flavor, make these jalapeño pepper jack turkey burgers.
-These medium spicy burgers are bursting with flavor from cumin, smoked paprika, jalapeño pepper, garlic, cilantro, and pepper jack cheese and taste phenomenal hot off the grill.
+These medium-spicy burgers are bursting with flavor from cumin, smoked paprika, jalapeño pepper, garlic, cilantro, and pepper jack cheese and taste phenomenal hot off the grill or stove.
 Turkey burgers often dry out, but these remain extra juicy and moist!

-Ground turkey simply doesn’t contain the same flavor profile as ground beef, so it’s up to you to add extra flavor to the burgers.
+Ground turkey needs a little extra help in the flavor department, so every ingredient here serves a purpose.
 After playing around with different spices, binders, and herbs, I found the following list to be the real deal.
 Each ingredient adds a little something special and I encourage you to try the recipe as written.
-However, feel free to substitute your preferred flavors!
+(However, feel free to substitute your preferred flavors!)

 - Egg: 1 egg binds the ingredients together.